Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Image acquisition

 \section{Image acquisition}

-Close-range optical sea ice imagery was acquired underway from a sensor installed on the icebreaker S.A.~Agulhas~II, during an austral winter expedition to the Antarctic MIZ in the Eastern Weddell Sea (Fig.~\ref{fig:cam_set}).
-The voyage was part of the Southern oCean seAsonaL Experiment \citep[SCALE;][]{ryan_keogh_thomas_2022_5906324}.
-The sea ice region was reached at approximately 58 degrees South and 1 degree West on 19 July 2022 (Fig.~\ref{fig:cam_set}b).
-The vessel then continued along a Southward route until it reached consolidated sea ice at latitude 58.8$^{\circ}$S ($\approx$85~km from the ice edge).
-Overall, the expedition spent six days in the MIZ before heading back North \citep[see details on the expedition in][]{tersigni2023high}.
+Close-range optical sea ice imagery was acquired underway from a sensor installed on the icebreaker S.A.~Agulhas~II during austral winter expeditions to the Antarctic MIZ in the Eastern Weddell Sea (Fig.~\ref{fig:cam_set}).
+These expeditions were part of the Southern oCean seAsonaL Experiment (SCALE).
+For this study, we focus on data collected during the July--August 2022 expedition \citep{vichi_2023_7902557}.
+The MIZ was reached at approximately 58$^{\circ}$S and 1$^{\circ}$W on 19~July 2022 (Fig.~\ref{fig:cam_set}b).
+The vessel then continued southward until it reached consolidated pack ice at latitude 58.8$^{\circ}$S ($\approx$85\,km from the ice edge), marking the inner boundary of the MIZ.
+Overall, the expedition spent six days in the MIZ before heading back North.

-The sensor consisted of a GigE monochrome industrial camera (Fig.~\ref{fig:cam_set}a) equipped with 2/3'' Sony CMOS Pregius sensors and 5~mm F1.8 C-mount lenses (angle of view $\approx$120 degrees).
-It was mounted on the port side of the monkey bridge at 25~m above the water line and tilted by $\approx$70 degrees relative to the ground.
-The field of view covered a portion of the ocean surface of $\approx$ 200$\times$200 m$^2$.
-Images were recorded continuously with a resolution of 1920$\times$1080 pixels and at a sampling rate of 1 Hz; around 90,000 images were collected during the expedition.
-Flashlights were used to illuminate sea ice overnight.
+The sensor consisted of a GigE monochrome industrial camera (Fig.~\ref{fig:cam_set}a) equipped with 2/3'' Sony CMOS Pregius sensor and 5\,mm F1.8 C-mount lenses (angle of view $\approx$120$^{\circ}$).
+It was mounted on the port side of the monkey bridge at 25\,m above the water line and tilted by $\approx$70$^{\circ}$ relative to the ground.
+The field of view covered a portion of the ocean surface of $\approx$ 200$\times$200\,m$^2$.
+Images were recorded continuously with a resolution of 1920$\times$1080 pixels and at a sampling rate of 1\,Hz.
+The sensor was paired with a synchronized inertial measurement unit (IMU) to record variations in the camera’s position relative to the horizontal plane during navigation.

-Therefore, the database spans through a wide range of photo quality, with approximately 70\% capturing complex ice scenarios.
-This significant portion includes images taken in the darkness of night or featuring irregularly shaped and densely packed ice floes with varying gradients; sample images are reported in Fig.~\ref{fig:cam_set}c-e.
-While many image segmentation methods perform well under ideal conditions, field conditions seldom meet this criterion, presenting a non-uniform and unpredictable environment.
+Around 90,000 images were collected during the expedition, covering both day and night, with nighttime imaging supported by flashlights illuminating the sea ice (see sample images in Fig.~\ref{fig:cam_set}c--e).
+Consequently, the database spans a wide range of ice and atmospheric conditions, with approximately 70\% capturing complex sea ice scenarios.
+These situations are characterized by low light (Fig.~\ref{fig:cam_set}e), densely packed and irregularly shaped floes, and diffuse boundaries, where floe edges are indistinct or visually merge due to snow cover, interstitial ice, or low contrast (Fig.~\ref{fig:cam_set}d).